-The timezone Array in South KoreaTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
-In South Korea exists only a single tonezone at UTC+9.
-E.g. New York is currently at UTC-5 in Eastern Time, so the time difference between NY and South Korea is 14 hours.
+The timezone KST in South KoreaTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
+In South Korea there is only a single tonezone at UTC+.
+For example, New York is currently at UTC-4 in Eastern Time, so the time difference between New York and South Korea is 4 hours.

 South Korea has no time difference between summer and winter.
 A daylight saving time doesn't exist.